- The 'What's Next' Guide to Student Accommodation

 Feedback & Complaints

-If you are dissatisfied with your experience dealing with the Student Residential Services & Community Relations Office (SRSCRO) and wish to make a complaint please familiarise yourself with the details of our complaints procedure laid out below.
+If you are dissatisfied with your experience dealing with the Accommodation & Community Life Office (ACLO) and wish to make a complaint please familiarise yourself with the details of our complaints procedure laid out below.

 General Principles of Confidentiality